HELLO STRESS! GOOD-BYE STRESS!

 Water: Water can help to relieve stress.
 Did you know that a dehydrated body creates more of the stress hormone cortisol.
 Don’t forget to consume water.
 Read our previous post to find out “The Power of Water“.

 Exercise: Discover the effect exercise has on preventing stress!
 Activity helps to release endorphins that are “feel good neurotransmitters”.
 This could explain why people who exercise regularly may seem less stressed!
 Try shedding your stress with a workout to not only get your mind off stressful events, but also improve your health!!
+You could even Use stress balls to learn to de-stress, any sort of movement will help you!

 Stress is a part of life.
 However, with proper nutrition, taking time to relax your body, limiting stressful situations where possible, being organized and realizing that some times there are things you can’t change are all additional ways to deal with stress.